michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.8.32 - 2021/08/13 =
+- Fixed some raw HTTP request values.
+- Tweaked the behavior of the `submit` filed type with the `email` argument.

 = 3.8.31 - 2021/08/10 =
 - Added the ability to automatically load .min files if they exist when enqueuing resource files.